vasmks/portfolio-code-temp/docs/custom_models.md

 classes=1, activation=None)`.
 A mismatched or malformed checkpoint raises `ModelContractError` instead of being silently coerced.

-Preprocessing reproduces the training pipeline: RGB input, resized to fit within 512 x 512 with aspect ratio preserved, centered on a white 512 x 512 canvas (letterbox padding), ImageNet mean/std normalization.
-Inference runs the model, applies sigmoid, thresholds at the checkpoint's own recorded threshold (pass `threshold=` to override it), strips the letterbox padding, and resizes the binary mask back to the original crop size with nearest-neighbor interpolation -- so the returned mask lines up with the crop pixel-for-pixel.
-See [model_choices.md](model_choices.md) for where that checkpoint came from and its evaluation numbers.
+`ManetBubbleMasker` expects an RGB crop and uses the same preprocessing as the training pipeline.
+The crop is resized to fit within 512 × 512 while preserving its aspect ratio, placed on a white canvas, and normalized with ImageNet mean and standard deviation values.

+After inference, the predicted mask is thresholded using the value stored in the checkpoint.
+A different threshold can be supplied with `threshold=`.
+The padding is then removed and the mask is resized back to the original crop size.

-The crop this adapter receives has already been expanded by the pipeline (`DETECTION_EXPANSION_RATIO` in `pipeline.py`); `ManetBubbleMasker` does not expand it again.
+The crop passed to `ManetBubbleMasker` has already been expanded by the main pipeline, so the masker does not apply any additional expansion.

-To run the opt-in local integration test without putting a weight path in the repository, set `TOONTRA_MANET_CHECKPOINT` (optionally `TOONTRA_MANET_DEVICE`).

-Input files are decoded as 8-bit RGB.
-PNG transparency is flattened onto white at the file boundary.
-A model adapter never needs to interpret BGR or alpha channels unless it chooses to use them internally.
+For local testing with the real checkpoint, set `TOONTRA_MANET_CHECKPOINT`.
+`TOONTRA_MANET_DEVICE` can also be set to choose the inference device.

+Images loaded from files are converted to 8-bit RGB.
+Transparent PNGs are flattened onto a white background before they enter the pipeline.

+See [model_choices.md](model_choices.md) for checkpoint provenance and evaluation results.

 ## Model metadata checklist